plasne/netbricks/README.md

 - [DefaultAzureCredential](./docs/DefaultAzureCredential.md): While a standard Microsoft library, I have included a wrapper that will allow you to configure the DefaultAzureCredential in an easy way.

+- [AzureAppConfig](./docs/AzureAppConfig.md): A wrapper around the Azure App Configuration library that brings in hierarchical configuration as environment variables.
+This can be used in conjunction with the Configuration Management capabilities.

 - [Configuration Management](./docs/Config.md): A configuration management solution that allows you to pull values from environment variables, Azure App Configuration, and Azure Key Vault.
 It will enforce and conform values as needed before printing them out at startup.

+- [Extensions](./docs/Extensions.md): A collection of extensions for conforming strings to various datatypes.
+These are used in the configuration management solution.

 ## Services